Dozens feared dead after Russian bomb levels Ukraine school | Science-Environment

 Dozens feared dead after Russian bomb levels Ukraine school

-Dozens of Ukrainians were feared dead on Sunday after a Russian bomb destroyed a school sheltering about 90 people in the basement as Moscows invading forces kept up their barrage of cities, towns and villages in eastern and southern Ukraine.
+Dozens of Ukrainians were feared dead Sunday after a Russian bomb flattened a school sheltering about 90 people in its basement, while Ukrainian troops refused to surrender at a besieged steel plant that Moscows invading forces sped to seize before Russias Victory Day holiday.The governor of Luhansk province, one of two areas that make up the eastern industrial heartland known as the Donbas, said the school in the village of Bilohorivka caught fire after Saturdays bombing.

+Dozens of Ukrainians were feared dead Sunday after a Russian bomb flattened a school sheltering about 90 people in its basement, while Ukrainian troops refused to surrender at a besieged steel plant that Moscow's invading forces sped to seize before Russia's Victory Day holiday.

-Elsewhere on Ukraine's coast, explosions echoed again Sunday across the major Black Sea port of Odesa, which Russia struck with six cruise missiles on Saturday.
-Authorities offered no immediate damage reports.
+Elsewhere on Ukraine's coast, explosions echoed again Sunday across the major Black Sea port of Odesa, which Russia struck with six cruise missiles on Saturday, while rocket fire damaged some 250 apartments, according to the city council.

-The Odesa city council said four of the missiles launched Saturday hit a furniture company, with the shock waves and debris badly damaging high-rise apartment buildings.
-The other two hit the Odesa airport, where a previous Russian attack destroyed the runway.

 Ukrainian leaders warned that attacks would only worsen in the lead-up to Victory Day, the May 9 holiday when Russia celebrates Nazi Germany's defeat in 1945 with military parades.
 Russian President Vladimir Putin is believed to want to proclaim some kind of triumph in Ukraine when he addresses the troops on Red Square on Monday.

+“Every year, on May 8, along with the whole civilized world, we pay our respects to everyone who defended the planet against Nazism during World War II,” Zelenskyy said.

+“We knew the price our ancestors have paid for this wisdom.
+We knew how important it was to protect it and pass it on to our descendants. … But we hadn't any notion that our generation will witness the abuse of these words,” he said.

-In neighboring Moldova, Russian and separatist troops were on "full alert,'' the Ukrainian military warned.
+In neighboring Moldova, Russian and separatists troops were on “full alert,'' the Ukrainian military warned.
 The region has increasingly become a focus of worries that the conflict could expand beyond Ukraine's borders.

 In a sign of the dogged resistance that has sustained the fighting into its 11th week, Ukraine's military struck Russian positions on a Black Sea island that was captured in the war's first days and has become a symbol of Ukrainian resistance.